Iron Ring Ceremony

-- Exception: if you did not receive an invitation and you are finishing your program in the Summer 2018 session, and not returning to your studies in the Fall 2018/Winter 2019, please email firstname.lastname@example.orgOttawa.ca.
+- Exception: if you did not receive an invitation and you are finishing your program in the Winter 2019 term, and not returning to your studies in the Summer 2019, please email firstname.lastname@example.orgOttawa.ca.

 - If you did not receive an invitation and you believe that you meet the requirements, please email email@example.comOttawa.ca.

 - Invitations are extended to engineers who meet the academic requirements for membership in one of the provincial engineering associations and who desire to participate.
 The invitation is also extended to those who expect to graduate in the near future.
 Those about to graduate should refrain from wearing their ring until the requirements for graduation are met.
 If a student fails to obtain their degree, they must return their iron ring.

 - The Ritual is open only to those who are invited and to engineers who have already participated in the ritual.
 Although consideration was given to opening the ceremony to guests of candidates, it has been decided, at least for the present, to continue the tradition of excluding friends and relatives, other than those who have already participated in the Ritual, from attendance.

 - As it is a solemn and formal occasion, it is expected that you will be properly dressed.
 Please note that the use of cameras, cellphones and other recording devices is not permitted during the Ritual.

 History - The Ritual of the Calling of an Engineer

 The Ritual of the Calling of an Engineer offers an opportunity to those who are in the engineering profession or who are about to enter the profession to obligate themselves to the high standards of integrity which the profession has established.